Overview

 Your future career

 With sport contributing £39 billion to the UK economy, this course gives you the expertise and experience to thrive in the sports business.
 Launch your dream career in the sports industry with our BA in Sport Business Management, based at a campus with state-of-the-art sports facilities.
 Gain crucial business acumen from marketing to finance, while refining your analytical and problem-solving skills.
-This course provides the ideal mix of knowledge, skills and practical learning to become an employable graduate ready to make your mark.
+This course provides the ideal mix of knowledge, skills and practical learning to become an employable graduate ready to make your mark in sport business management.

 Industry links

-We work closely with the Chartered Management Institute (CMI) and deliver workshops and events in partnership.
+We deliver workshops and events in partnership.
 Students greatly benefit from the industry insight provided by these events, in addition to the networking opportunities they offer.
+You'll leave UEL with a solid foundation of work experience in the sports industry.

 Graduate employers